stevestrutt/blueprint-example-modules/IBM-Storage/README.md

-# IBM resource-management Terraform config for use with blueprint examples
+# IBM Object Storage Terraform config for use with blueprint examples

 This template (root module) is used to retrieve the default ResourceGroup and return the ID and name as outputs.